swagtop/bevy-flake/README.md

   bevy run web --open
 ```

-If you've configured `bevy-flake` to build your program with
+If you've set `buildSource = ./.` in the config, you can build your project
-`buildSource = ./.`, you can build your project using Nix:
+using Nix:

 ```sh
 # Build all targets: